2020 Undergraduate Radiology Day: Monday 8 June, 09:00 - 16:30

-The Royal College of Radiologists (RCR) annually holds a free whole day meeting for undergraduates with a interest in radiology.
-The meeting programme is set to inform undergraduates about training in radiology, subspecialties, and what life is like as a consultant radiologists after achieving Certificate of Completion of Training (CCT).
-At a typical undergraduate radiology meeting, you will hear from leading speakers in the field of medical imaging and have the chance to ask questions during the Q&A session.
-There will also be opportunities to network and get to know your peers.
+The Royal College of Radiologists (RCR) annually holds a free whole day meeting for undergraduates with an interest in radiology.
+The meeting programme is set to inform undergraduates about training in radiology, subspecialties, what life is like as a consultant radiologists after achieving Certificate of Completion of Training (CCT), and updates in the field of radiology.
+At a typical undergraduate radiology day, you will hear from leading speakers in the field of medical imaging and have the chance to ask questions during the Q&A session.
+You will also have opportunities to network and get to know your peers.
 A full programme from the 2019 undergraduate radiology meeting, held on Monday 3 June, is available below.

 A rough guide to radiology training